 We welcome classes of all types, from introductory classes to semester-long research projects.
 We seek opportunities to work with instructors to integrate our material as a critical component of the UConn curriculum, to build collaborative relationships between our archivists and university faculty, and to become a campus learning laboratory for the humanities.

-Learn more about teaching with ASC:
+Learn more about teaching with the UConn Archives:

 Plan Your Visit

-Our collections do not circulate and must be viewed in the John P. McDonald Reading Room, under guidelines that help ensure the safety and security of materials.
+Our collections do not circulate and must be viewed in the John P. McDonald Reading Room, under guidelines that help ensure the safety and security of the materials.

 Tours and Orientations